joyce39/HealHand/README.md

 Unity Project Structure:

-It can be found in the HealHand unity zip because of folder size constraints.
+It can be found in the HealHand unity zip on drive because of folder size constraints.

 Main Scene: HandOD
  Found at: Assets > PassthroughCameraApiSamples > MultiObjectDetection